ncoderz/superenum/docs/API.md

 [@relefant/superenum](../README.md)
 ================

-THIS LIBRARY IS CURRENTLY IN ALPHA - USE AT OWN RISK!
+THIS LIBRARY IS CURRENTLY IN BETA - USE AT OWN RISK!

 Simple, typesafe enums in TypeScript, fully compatible with standard JavaScript.